 The Kay Thin Twin.
 A lot of the electric guitar on the new album is this guy.
 Funny how two of my favourite guitars these days are Kays.
 The K-22 I picked up late last year has pretty much become my go-to acoustic guitar and is all over AN ABSENCE OF SWAY and IF I HAD A QUARTER, while the Thin Twin is fast becoming one of my favourite electric guitars.
 These are two of the only instruments I’ve ever played that will tolerate a particular D tuning I’m fond of without the intonation getting dodgy, so that’s nice too.

 They’re kind of sleepers on the vintage guitar market.
-They don’t command anywhere near the price of a vintage Martin or Gibson, though I’d put them right up there in terms of tone, playability, and overall coolness factor.
+They don’t command anywhere near the prices of vintage Martins or Gibsons, though I’d put them right up there in terms of tone, playability, and overall coolness factor.
 Someday people will catch on and a vintage K-22 like the one I got for a song will probably be going for five grand or so.

 Or maybe I’m wrong.
 Time will tell.